Pebor/instantNOTES/README.md

-👌 haha you looked
+## instantNOTES

-This project needs instantMENU to work and is targeted at instantOS.
+This project needs instantMENU and "fira code nerd" font (for icons) to work.

+At current stage it's only targeted at instantOS but it's planned to be semi-configurable.

-All notes are in  ~/instantos/notes
+All notes are stored in  ~/instantos/notes